megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-pods.md

         toF("kubernetes-pods:///?kubernetesClient=#kubernetesClient&operation=listPods").
         to("mock:result");

-This operation returns a List of Pods from your cluster
+This operation returns a list of pods from your cluster

--   listPodsByLabels: this operation lists the pods by labels on a kubernetes cluster
+-   `listPodsByLabels`: this operation lists the pods by labels on a kubernetes cluster

 <!-- -->